ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 the command line symbols for individual tests or a release build, the `:defines` section allows you to easily do so.

-Particularly in testing, symbol defitions in the compilation command line are often needed:
+Particularly in testing, symbol definitions in the compilation command line are often needed:

 1. You may wish to control aspects of your test suite.
 Conditional compilation statements can control which test cases execute in which circumstances.
 (Preprocessing must be